Skip to content

 });

 Once transmitted to your server, you must verify that the token is valid (generated for your application and not expired).
-You can achieve that by:
+You can do this by:

-If you don’t have a backend server, for example, if you’re using Webflow, we have provided an API endpoint to validate the access token from nopwd.io.
+If you don’t have a backend server, for example, if you’re using Webflow, we provide an API endpoint to validate the access token from nopwd.io.

 const accessToken = "...";